laybow119/Jmeter/README.md

 ### What the purpose is for performance test (load testing)?
  1. Evaluate the service capacity that how many RPS can be taken (Maximum RPS for single microservice with resource limitataion)
  2. Evaluate the service stablity under high RPS condition for specific long periods (should be more than 3 hours)
-    - In my experience, sometimes service will get memory leak issue due to code does not handle memory GC or DB connection well under high RPS condition.
+    - in my experience, sometimes service will get memory leak issue due to code does not handle memory GC or DB connection well under high RPS condition.
  3. Provide the test result with maximum RPS can benefit teams that OPS and PM/PO make some  decision or strategy with strong evidence
-    - Operation team will know how many containers should be launched at the sametime on production environment
+    - operation team will know how many containers should be launched at the sametime on production environment
-    - Project Manager/Product owner wil know it can be fulfill the requirement (real online user traffic)
+    - project manager/product owner wil know it can be fulfill the requirement (real online user traffic)

 ### Load Testing Tool
 Why choose Apache Benchmark (ab) and Python Locust to do the performance test?
  1. Apache Benchmark Testing (https://httpd.apache.org/docs/2.4/programs/ab.html)
-    - It is a tool for benchmarking your RESTful service
+    - it is a tool for benchmarking your RESTful service
-    - It can quickly hit the api with High RPS and check service status
+    - it can quickly hit the api with High RPS and check service status
-        - Only for quickly test single api with high RPS
+        - only for quickly test single api with high RPS
  2. Python Locust (https://locust.io/)
-    - It can simulate thousands of concurrent users on a single machine. (cost concern)
+    - it can simulate thousands of concurrent users on a single machine. (cost concern)
-    - It write very expressive scenarios as user behavior to access your service
+    - it write very expressive scenarios as user behavior to access your service
-    - Support distributed mode which is master and slave architect.
+    - support distributed mode which is master and slave architect.
 It can easy setup load generator with high RPS without extra effort
-    - Support multi protocol load testing such as RESTful and gRPC (https://grpc.io/) protocol
+    - support multi protocol load testing such as RESTful and gRPC (https://grpc.io/) protocol

 ### Task Scenario
  - Assume target RPS is 500 and need to complete in 10 mins
-    - In demo-service, assume the api ratio is 1 for store user behavoir but 2 is for query non-exist data (just for demo)
+    - in demo-service, assume the api ratio is 1 for store user behavoir but 2 is for query non-exist data (just for demo)
  - Load testing for check service capacity and stablity
  - System status monitor such as CPU / Memory / Disk

 ### Test Script
 Check "locustfile.py" file in locust-load-testing folder and path is /perf_script/mendix-demo
  - Apply locust framework
-    - Impelement classe for HttpLocust, TaskSet, task, Locust
+    - impelement and inheritance of serveral class ex: HttpLocust, TaskSet, task, Locust
  - Simply to write the test scenario as user behavior
-    - Store user behavior data
+    - store user behavior data
-    - Query user behavior data
+    - query user behavior data

 ### Setup performance environment
  - Locust distributed mode
-    - Deploy one master and ten slave node to simulate total count request count is 500
+    - deploy one master and ten slave node to simulate total count request count is 500
-        - Check deploy.sh and README.md in locust-load-testing folder for more detail
+        - check deploy.sh and README.md in locust-load-testing folder for more detail
-    - Open locust web console to check Performance test reult such as RPS / response time ..etc
+    - open locust web console to check Performance test reult such as RPS / response time ..etc
  - System status
-    - Install telegraf + influxdb then it will auto output system information into fluxdb and can be present by grafana dashboard
+    - install telegraf + influxdb then it will auto output system information into fluxdb and can be present by grafana dashboard

 In my experience, web UI console is timeseries based which means you will missing some data if run load testing for serveral hours due to it does not make sense for keeping browser for long period.
  - I did the survey and come out the solution was that create another worker to flush statistic result into timeseries db (influxdb) and use grafana dashboard to query and show it.